kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 Tires are sophisticated engineered products designed to handle the extreme conditions demanded by modern road vehicles.
-The tire contact patch is the vehicle's interface with the ground and is responsible for generating forces that affect vehicle handling and control.
+The tire contact patch is the vehicle's interface with the ground and is responsible for generating forces that affect handling and control.
 Gaining insight into this complex phenomenon represents an advantage in chassis design and setup.
 Static laboratory tests provide unique insight that subjective on-track testing alone cannot.
 As lab tests are controlled and repeatable, it is a unique way to compare tires before the rubber meets the road.

 ## Acknowledgements